 History shouldn’t make you feel sick (at least not in that way).
 Apologies for any inconvenience.

 There are currently five different Sunnyside walks that I offer in rotation, each with different subject matter, routes, and photos.
 I’ve conducted history walks in Sunnyside since 2015.
 Space is limited on all walks.
 Reserve your spot now: Amy O’Hair SunnysideHistory@gmail.com.

 Upcoming Sunnyside History Walks:

-- Saturday 27 July 2019 / Monumental, Inspiring, and Rooted in History: The Public Art of City College of San Francisco.
-(11:00am – 1:30pm) As part of LaborFest.
-This walk will take you to all the major public artworks at City College, works that reveal its unique and inspiring history.
+- Date TBD / Monumental, Inspiring, and Rooted in History: The Public Art of City College of San Francisco.
+(11:00am – 1:30pm) This walk will take you to all the major public artworks at City College, works that reveal its unique and inspiring history.
 Science and a faith in progress were brought together with art to give birth to the college; the legacy is a wealth of public artworks on campus.
 Aside from the famous mural by Diego Rivera, Pan-American Unity, most San Franciscans don’t know about these treasures.
-Meet at very bottom of Science Hill, at bottom of the long flight of steps, at street level near bus shelter on Frida Kahlo Way.
+Meet at very bottom of Science Hill, at the very bottom of the long flight of steps, at street level near bus shelter on east side of Frida Kahlo Way.
 (Transit: Muni line 43, 29, 8, 49, and K; Balboa Park BART.)
 Level: Moderate with several stairs.
-Rain or air quality count above 149 cancels walk.
+Rain or air quality count above 149 cancels walk

 Suggested Minimum Donation $10 for all walks.
 Proceeds from each walk are donated to a local or city cause in rotation, such as the Detroit Steps Project, the City College Works of Art fund, or the Coalition on Homelessness San Francisco.